Binance Market Update (2022-06-24)

 Binance

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ARPA, REI, and AGLD, up by 47%, 30%, and 29%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include ARPA, YFI, and STORJ, up by 37%, 31%, and 31%, respectively.

 Top stories of the day: